Piešťany: History

 Throughout the centuries, Piešťany was owned by several noble families; the last of them, the Erdődys, owned the area from 1720 to 1848, and the spa until 1940.
 The Erdődy family built the first spa buildings in 1778.
 They were damaged by a destructive flood in 1813.
-In 1820, the spa buildings were expanded and remodeled in neo-classical style and named Napoleon spa.
-The Erdődy family also established the Spa park in this period.
+In 1820, the spa buildings were expanded and remodeled in neo-classical style and named Napoleon Spa.
+The Erdődy family also established the Spa Park in this period.
 In the years 1889 to 1940, the Winter family rented the spa from the Erdődys and brought it to international fame. Ľudovít Winter improved spa treatment as well as accommodation and entertainment for visitors.
 They built several spa buildings and hotels.

 The spa attracted many aristocratic visitors, including Ludwig van Beethoven.
 In 1917, three monarchs (Wilhelm II of Germany, Karl I of Austria-Hungary, and Ferdinand I of Bulgaria) orchestrated their war strategy during the negotiations in the Thermia Palace hotel.

 In 1945, Piešťany received the official status of a town.
 In 1959, the Sĺňava water reservoir was built south of the town.
 In the late 1960s and 1970s, more spa buildings were built.
 In 1973, the village of Banka, located on the left bank of the Váh river, was amalgamated with Piešťany, but it regained independence after a referendum in 1995.
 In 1996, the town became the seat of a district.

 The 1938 World Fencing Championships were held in Piešťany.

-On January 4, 1987, at the final match in the World Junior Championships of ice hockey between Canada and the Soviet Union, there was a bench-clearing brawl, now famously known as the Punch-up in Piešťany.
+On January 4, 1987, at the final match in the World Junior Championships of ice hockey between Canada and the Soviet Union, there was a bench-clearing brawl, now known as the Punch-up in Piešťany.
 Both teams were disqualified from the competition as a result.